toralf/tinderbox/README.md

     stop_img.sh <image>

-A marker (*/tmp/STOP*) is made in that image.
+A marker file */tmp/STOP* is created in that image.
-The current task operation will be finished before *job.sh* removes */tmp/{LOCK,STOP}* and exits.
+The current emerge operation is finished before *job.sh* removes */tmp/{LOCK,STOP}* and exits.

-### complete chroot into a stopped image
+### chroot into a stopped image

     sudo /opt/tb/bin/chr.sh <image>

-This bind-mounts all host-related dirs.
-Without any argument an interactive login is made.
-Otherwise the arguments are treated as command(s) to be run within that image and an exit is made afterwards.
+This bind-mount all desired directories from the host system.
+Without any argument an interactive login is made afterwards.
+Otherwise the argumenti(s) are treated as command(s) to be run within that image before the cheroot is exited.

-### simple chroot into a running image
+### chroot into a running image

     sudo /opt/tb/bin/scw.sh <image>